Challenges impacting the credit and collections industry

 Throughout 2020, many new trends arose and call center solutions continued to evolve to meet fresh challenges in the space.
 COVID-19 led to new realizations about how call centers need to operate, including a shift to remote work, system-wide stressors and important shifts in customer experience and service expectations among consumers.

-It’s critical that organizations proactively stay ahead of these changes and work to take on top of changing industry standards.
+It’s critical that organizations proactively stay ahead of these changes and work to take on top of changing call center metrics and industry standards.

 Consumers are looking for solutions to their problems across a range of channels, including digital and self-service, in ever-increasing numbers, thanks to pandemic pressures and storefronts closing.
 A new need for more adaptive service options, including improved omnichannel customer experience, has shown up as a strong trend with few signs of letting up.